ganzhenkangkingsway-cyber/FlowPost/VIDEO_SCRIPT.md

 - Team collaboration made easy

 ## Pricing
-Whether you're a solo creator, small business, or enterprise, PostSync has a plan for you.
+Whether you're a solo creator, small business, or enterprise, FlowPost has a plan for you.
 Start with our free tier and scale as you grow.

 ## Call to Action
 Ready to transform your social media management?
-Sign up for PostSync today and get your first month free.
+Sign up for FlowPost today and get your first month free.
 Join thousands of creators and businesses who are already saving time and growing their social media presence.

 Visit our website, create your account, and start managing your social media like a pro.
-PostSync - where social media management meets simplicity.
+FlowPost - where social media management meets simplicity.